Agent Development

 BotRunner.run(event, context, new MyBot(context));

-For a complete project example of this code, refer to the template: Github, Gitee.
+For the complete project sample of this code, refer to the template: Github, Gitee.

-Create a new folder, create index.js and fill it with the above code, then run npm i @cloudbase/aiagent-framework to install the required dependencies, and you can implement a simple functional agent.
+Create a folder, create index.js and fill it with the above code, then run npm i @cloudbase/aiagent-framework to install the required dependencies, and you can implement a simple Agent.

 The key to implementing an Agent lies in implementing the methods defined in the IBot interface.
-With the help of the BotCore class, it can be implemented with just a few lines of code:
+With the help of the BotCore class, we can complete the implementation with just a few lines of code:

 The above code implements a MyBot class with the following features:

-• Implements the IBot interface.
-As defined, we need to implement at least the sendMessage method.
-The Agent we implemented here will always return a fixed response.
+IBotinterface.
+As defined, we need to implement at least thesendMessagemethod.
+The Agent implemented here will always return a fixed response.

-For the usage of the Cloud Development AI Agent Framework @cloudbase/aiagent-framework, refer to: https://www.npmjs.com/package/@cloudbase/aiagent-framework
+For the usage of the Cloud Development Agent development framework @cloudbase/aiagent-framework, refer to: https://www.npmjs.com/package/@cloudbase/aiagent-framework

 Create a package.json file and write the following content: